-This information will help you prepare for your ultrasound-guided breast biopsy.
+This information explains what to expect during your ultrasound-guided breast biopsy.

 About Your Breast Biopsy

-Your radiologist (a doctor who specializes in image interpretation and image guided procedures) has recommended that you have an ultrasound-guided breast biopsy.
-A breast biopsy is done to take samples of tissue or cells from your breast to examine it for cancer.
+A breast biopsy is a procedure done to take samples of tissue or cells from your breast to check it for cancer.

-You will first have an ultrasound done to find the exact area of your breast to biopsy.
+First, you will have an ultrasound done to find the exact area of your breast to biopsy.
 An ultrasound uses sound waves to produce an image of the inside of your body.

 The Day of Your Procedure

-- You may eat as usual the day of your procedure.
+- You may eat and drink as usual on the day of your procedure.